geins-io/geins-studio/docs/login-api-example.md

 ### Error Responses

-If authentication fails for any reason, the API will return `401 Unauthorized`.
+If any authentication request fails for any reason, the API will return `401 Unauthorized`.